-To Edit or Delete an Existing Voice Command

-- Say "Start Command Browser."
-(Or, on the DragonBar, click Tools > Command Browser.)
-The Command Browser dialog box appears. - 2.
-If you do not see your command name, select the MyCommands mode and click User-defined. - To edit an existing command: double-click the command name.
-The MyCommands Editor dialog box appears.

-Note: You can also use the icons in the left section of the Command Browser dialog box to manage your commands.

-4. To delete an existing command: Right-click the command you want to delete and select Delete from the option menu.
+To Edit or Delete an Existing Voice Command d Browser ."
+(Or, on the DragonBar , click Tools > .)
+The Command Browser dialog box appears.
+If you do not see you and click User-define r command name, select the MyCommands mode ed . command : double-click the command name.
+The or dialog box appears. e the icons in the left section of the Command manage your commands. g command : Right-click the command you want to lete from the option menu.